wp-plugins/huzzaz-video-gallery/readme.txt

 An awesome, easy to use YouTube and Vimeo video gallery powered by Huzzaz.
 One simple shortcode will help you win the Internet.

 == Description ==
-Share all the videos you want in one place with a simple shortcode:

-[huzzaz]

 Top 3 reasons to use Huzzaz Video Gallery:

 1. Turn your WordPress Page or Blog Post into a beautiful video gallery.